Venezuelan gang activity confirmed by Aurora officials after release of Colorado woman's surveillance video

 "You are elected to protect your constituents.
 You fundraise off your promises, yet you left us to die," she said.

 After a shootout on Aug.
-18, Romero was driven to desperation.
-This week her pleas for help were finally answered.
+18 Romero was driven to desperation.
+And this week, her pleas for help were finally answered.
 By Aurora City Councilwoman Danielle Jurinsky.

 "Jurinsky was the only one who really took an interest in our safety and worked to find solutions.
 It meant a lot to have someone genuinely concerned," Romero said.